Skip to Content

 • Firebase if you’re all-in on Google and document-style data fits.

-• Neon + Drizzle/Prisma if you want maximal control and SQL-first ORM workflows without Supabase’s dashboard features.
+• Neon + Drizzle if you want maximal control, SQL-first ORM workflows, and pay-per-query pricing.

 Last reviewed: April 2026.